 It is important to differentiate between a ‘captive audience’ and a ‘captured audience’.

 A ‘captured audience’ has to be there.
-Think assembly, class lesson, even Friday night when lots of teens endure the talk but are really there for the games and social times.
+Think assembly, class lesson, even Friday night where lots of teens endure the talk but are really there for the games and social times.
 A ‘captive audience’ (whatever led them there, forced or not), are actually listening to what you have to say.
-Are engaged with you, as you journey together through your talk.
+Are engaged with you, as you journey together through your message.

 The use of ‘with’ is purposeful.
 Talking ‘to’ youth sounds like a lesson of sorts but with is Jesus-like.